Comprehensive Dental Care for Cats & Dogs

 Periodontal (gum) disease is the most frequently identified condition found in the mouths of our furry friends.
 Leaving dental disease untreated can cause oral pain, infection, loss of teeth, potential infection to major body organs, and of course a markedly diminished quality of life.

-At our Denver veterinary hospital, we provide complete dental care for your pet, from basics such as dental exams, teeth cleanings, and polishing, to dental x-rays and surgeries.
+At our Denver veterinary hospital, we provide complete veterinary dentistry for your pet, from basics such as dental exams, teeth cleanings, and polishing, to dental x-rays and surgeries.

 We also make a point of providing dental health education to pet owners about home dental care for their pets.